sagnikc395/notes/PL/functional-programming-cs3110/lec-2.md

 - OCaml automatically infers the type of every expression, with no need for the programmer to write it manually.
 - Nonetheless, it can sometimes be useful to manually specify the desired type of an expression.
 A type annotation does that.
 - Type annotations are not type casts, such as might be found in C/Java.
 They do not indicate a conversion from one type to antoher.
 Rather they indicate a check that the expression really does have the given type.

+### Functions:
+- Methods and functions are not the same.
+Method is a component of an object, and it implicitly has a receiver that is usually accessed with a keyword like this or self.
+OCaml functions are not methods: they are not components of objects, and they do not have a receiver.
+- Eeverything in OCaml is a function, not a method.
+-